Xilinx/Vitis-AWS-F1-Developer-Labs/setup/instructions.md

 #### Connect using a remote desktop client
 1. From your local machine, start a remote desktop protocol (RDP) client
     - On Windows: press the Windows key and type "mstsc.exe" in the Windows run prompt
-    - On Linux: RDP clients such a Remmina or Vinagre are suitable
+    - On Linux: use an RDP client such a Remmina or Vinagre
     - On macOS: use the Microsoft Remote Desktop v8.0.43 (that version offers color depth settings) from the Mac App Store
 1. **IMPORTANT**: Set your RDP client to use **24-bit for color depth**
     - On Windows: In the bottom-left corner of connection prompt, click Options, then select the Display tab and set Colors to True Colors (24 bit)